Child Care Options

 Missouri State University Child Development Center (CDC)

-609 E. Cherry Street (in the addition to the Professional Building)
+609 E. Cherry Street (in the addition to Ann Kampeter Health Sciences Hall)

 This is a laboratory on the Missouri State University campus that is housed in a new